 When a line is idle, it is in the MARK state.
 The start bit is SPACE, stop bit(s) is MARK.
-The timing diagram of sending numeral "1" or 0x31 with even parity is shown below.
+The timing diagram of sending numeral "1" or 0x31 with even parity is shown in fig. 13.

 The standard specifies a total of 21 control signals or 'circuits' on top of the two data lines (Transmit Data and Receive Data).
 The original specification thus requires a DB-25 connector with 25 circuits.
 The control lines are used to connect to a DCE or modem for control or test functions.
 It turns out that many of the control lines are not needed for standard modem connections.
 In fact they may not be used at all if an RS-232 port is connected to another RS-232 port on two pieces of equipment.
 In this case, the only requirement is of course to connect the Transmit Data of one DTE (the PC) to the Receive Data of the other.
-This crossing of two wires, from pin 2 to pin 3, constitutes a Null modem.